 In This Article:

-The test findings on an MRI scan or other test are not in and of themselves a diagnosis of a herniated disc or degenerated disc.
+It is important to note that the test findings on an MRI scan, or other diagnostic tests, are not in and of themselves a diagnosis of a herniated disc or degenerated disc.
 Many people over the age of 30 will have some level of a disc problem, but few will have pain associated with it.

 Quite simply, a patient's physical exam findings and symptoms need to match the MRI or other test findings to arrive at an accurate medical diagnosis.